ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 VCDA is a VMware-native migration tool designed for cloud service providers and enterprises by using VMware Cloud Director on {{site.data.keyword.Bluemix_notm}}.
 It offers an integrated approach for disaster recovery and migration.
 Key benefits include the following:

-* Designed for multitenant environments, making it a great choice for Managed Service Providers (MSPs).
+* Designed for multitenant environments, making it a great choice for Managed Service Providers (MSPs)
-* Automated replication and recovery ensure smooth migrations.
+* Automated replication and recovery ensure smooth migrations
-* Offers self-service capabilities for enterprises to manage their workloads.
+* Offers self-service capabilities for enterprises to manage their workloads
-* Recommended for businesses already using VMware Cloud Director.
+* Recommended for businesses already using VMware Cloud Director

 ### Understanding {{site.data.keyword.Bluemix_notm}} VCDA
 {: #vcda-ibmcloud-overview}